Gilbert® Lamp Replacement Recommendations

 By David Gilbert

 Don's customers in the 1960s, while he was pioneering the industrial use of ILTs (Insect Light Traps), were primarily supermarkets, food plants, and pharmaceutical laboratories.
 These customers were highly concerned with controlling flying insects in their facilities, excited to have these new tools to help them, and did not want their new found ability to control flying insects to deteriorate from one year to the next.
 Annual spring replacement would insure their traps were operating at peak efficiency during the insect season.
 This recommendation became more and more accepted as years passed.
 For the last couple of decades, it has become quoted as some sort of absolute truth, but it is and always was a recommendation for peak performance of traps.
 Some facilities may get by with replacing lamps every two years in spring, maybe even three years?
+More research is needed.

-Perhaps attractant lamps might be replaced less often in facilities where there are relatively few flies to worry about or where controlling them is not of upmost concern.
+With today's environmental concerns for mercury in the environment and everyone's concern for being frugal, perhaps attractant lamps might be replaced less often in facilities where there are relatively few flies to worry about or where controlling them is not of upmost concern.
 However, pharmaceutical laboratories (famous for establishing peak performing pest management programs), our nation's food plants, and hospitals will need to see well documented evidence before cutting back on their uncomprising efforts to keep the bugs out of our food, drugs, and operating rooms.
 There has been no published research for peer review or to gain a better understanding of when to replace lamps for different types of facilities.
 For years, we have been recommending further research and establishment of ILTs as a science.
 And, that for the pest management industry to pursue true professionalism in this field, it will be necessary that legitimate, verifiable research be published, open to scientific review, debated, and constantly improved.

 The November 1, 2013 "Entomology Today" reported that the NPMA (National Pest Management Association) has recently sponsored research into this very topic at the University of Florida with a $10,000 grant.
 Kudos!
 Perhaps, finally, we are on our way!